Qwinn1/forktools/README.md

 - forkexplore can now handle 0 or just 1 transaction found without errors
 - new tool forkstop accepts switches, enabling it to replace forkstopa, forkstoph, forkstoptl and forkstopall.
 Run forkstop -h for details.
 - new tool forkstart accepts switches, enabling it to replace forkstartf, forkstartfnw, forkstarth, forkstartall and forkstarttl.
 Run forkstart -h for details.
+- new tool forklist replaces the old forkcounth.
+Instead of just giving a count of running harvesters and nothing else, forklist gives both farmer and harvester counts including a single line list of which forks are running for each.

 # Changelog, Version 2.2: